CumulusNetworks/docs/content/version/cumulus-linux-321/Installation-Management/Managing-Cumulus-Linux-Disk-Images/_index.md

  - /display/CL321/Managing+Cumulus+Linux+Disk+Images
  - /pages/viewpage.action?pageId=5126814
 pageID: 5126814
-product: Cumulus Linux
-version: 3.2.1
-imgData: cumulus-linux-321
-siteSlug: cumulus-linux-321
----
-The Cumulus Linux operating system resides on a switch as a *disk image*.
+---The Cumulus Linux operating system resides on a switch as a *disk image*.
 This section discusses how to manage the image, including installation and upgrading.